KevinAst/astx-redux-util/docs/home.md

 much more!*

-## Table of Contents
+## At a Glance

-- {@tutorial start} ... installation and basic usage
+- {@tutorial start} ... installation and setup

-- {@tutorial usage} ... develop rudimentary concepts with a function summary
+- Basic Concepts
+  * {@tutorial conceptHash} ... eliminate the reducer switch statement
+  * {@tutorial conceptJoin} ... team up multiple reducers

-- {@tutorial fullExample} ... comprehensive example of reducer composition
+- {@tutorial fullExample} ... more complete example of astx-redux-util

-- {@tutorial logExt} ... conceptual extension for a centralized reducer logging point
+- {@tutorial logExt} ... conceptual extension for reducer-based centralized logging

-- {@tutorial originalReducerState} ... sidebar discussion of originalReducerState
+- SideBar: {@tutorial originalReducerState} ... sidebar discussion of originalReducerState

 The astx-redux-util project can be found on